Planning Your Visit

 |Children (ages 4-12)||$6.00|

 Ask about Arizona/Sonora state resident and active/retired military discounts at the ticket windows.
 IDs required.
 Limits may apply.

 The Museum grounds include almost two miles of paths on 21 acres!
 Like many other zoos and museums, it is not always possible to see everything in one visit.

 The Museum is primarily a walking experience.
 Wheelchairs and strollers are available free of charge on a first come first served basis.
-We also have electric scooter wheelchairs available for $15 each.
+We also have electric scooter wheelchairs available for $25/day ($20 for members).
 All exhibits may be reached by wheelchair.
 Some paths are unpaved, and there are some hilly areas.

 Two gift shops offer an excellent inventory of native products, jewelry, shirts and hats, pottery, children's items, books, gems and minerals, and other southwest merchandise.

 In addition to a small picnic area, we have two restaurants, a coffee bar and ice cream shop to satisfy your hunger.
 Special group menus are also available.
 Our Food & Refreshments pages have restaurant hours, menus and more details.

 In accordance with its conservation mission, the Museum eliminated the sale of water in disposable bottles on October 1, 2013.
 According to the Earth Policy Institute, about 30 billion bottles of water are consumed in the U.S. annually and only about 20% of these are recycled.
 Most empty water bottles end up in a landfill, but others end up in the oceans, waterways and landscapes where pieces of plastic can make it into foodwebs and harm wildlife.